Left Arrow

 Up to 80% of apps fail because they either skip Step 1 above or deliver a poor user experience – which is what the design phase is meant to sort out.

-Get a full overview of the importance, function and resources needed in App Design.
+Get a full overview of the importance, function and resources needed in App Design and how to incorporate user-friendly design in e-commerce apps.

 3. The Development Phase